 The petitioner has not alleged that he attempted to present the factual and legal bases of his federal claims to each state court, including the highest state court capable of reviewing the claims.
-Thus, he has not fully exhausted his available state court remedies as to any of the claims raised in the current petition.
-Nor has he alleged facts that might constitute a basis to excuse the exhaustion requirement.
+Thus, the petitioner has not fully exhausted his available state court remedies as to any of the claims raised in the current petition.
+Nor has he demonstrated that there is any basis to excuse the exhaustion requirement.
 Accordingly, the petition is being dismissed without prejudice.